dskemp/courtdata/content/cases/ot2014/13-502/index.md

 - content-based regulations of speech
 summary: "The Town of Gilbert’s Sign Code contains content-based regulations of speech that do not survive strict scrutiny."
 ---
+The Town of Gilbert’s Sign Code contains content-based regulations of speech that do not survive strict scrutiny.